 We go through phases at our place for breakfast.
 For a while it is waffles… and then cereal… and then bacon… and lately it has been french toast and/or eggs in a basket.
-Those two seem to be my young son’s go-to morning selections right now.
-So, I decided to get creative with the two.
-And that is how we came up with the new standard of breakfast excellence in the Youngblood house… Eggs in a French Toast Basket!!
+Those two always seemed to be my son’s go-to morning selections.
+So, I decided to get creative with the two and that is how we came up with the new standard of breakfast excellence in the Youngblood house… Eggs in a French Toast Basket!!

 – Medium mixing bowl